HELP! My Spouse Drinks Too Much

 “Detach With Love.
 Be loving and supportive of the person you married, not the alcoholic.
 Don’t take any of the emotional garbage they dish out while drinking.
 Have you noticed how when your spouse drinks they start to berate you and want to start arguments?
 Don’t argue or fight back.
 Let them know you will not argue with them while they are drinking, period.

-To read more, please click onto the following Heavenministries.com web site link to read the following article written by Angie Lewis:
+To learn more read the following article written by Angie Lewis:

 Also, fom Skyler Sage: Realize that:

 “Alcoholism is a Family Disease.
 “This means that we are all affected by the substance abuse of a loved one.
 Not only are we affected; we play our OWN part in the continuation and manifestation of the disease.
 Our marriage, our family, is like a mobile.
 Each of us has our own little piece of the delicately balanced structure.
 Every action on any of our parts shakes the mobile.
 Tenuous balance quickly becomes imbalanced, shaken up, disrupted.
 Our role as spouses, children, friends on this mobile is just as powerful as that of the alcoholic’s.